code64/stepcounter/README.md

 Run `python ./json/logger.py` from the terminal to update your JSON file: `./json/logs/data.json`

 There is also a simple tech-demo using the HTML5 server-sent event (SSE) EventSource API within the `./json/demo` folder.

+Optional:

+- Append the _number of visitors_ (integer) to overwrite the starting point: `python ./json/logger.py 9`

 #### Links